awslabs/sagemaker-debugger/docs/tensorflow.md

 >**Note**: The `inputs`, `outputs`, and `layers` collections are currently not available for TensorFlow 2.1.0.

+---

-### Using Debugger on SageMaker Training Containers and Custom Containers <a name="debugger-script-change"></a>
+## Using Debugger on SageMaker Training Containers and Custom Containers <a name="debugger-script-change"></a>

 If you want to run your own training script or custom containers other than the AWS Deep Learning Containers in the previous option, you can use any of the following options:

-- Option 1 - Use the SageMaker TensorFlow training containers with training script modification
+- **Option 1** - Use the SageMaker TensorFlow training containers with training script modification
-- Option 2 - Use your custom container with modified training script and push the container to Amazon ECR.
+- **Option 2** - Use your custom container with modified training script and push the container to Amazon ECR.

 For both options, you need to manually register the Debugger hook to your training script.
 Depending on the TensorFlow and Keras API operations used to construct your model, you need to pick the right TensorFlow hook class, register the hook, and then save the tensors.